bianhezhen/trireme-kubernetes/README.md

 * [Trireme-Kubernetes](https://github.com/aporeto-inc/trireme-kubernetes): the enforcement service which polices network connections (a.k.a "flows" in Trireme terminology) based on standard `NetworkPolicies` defined on the Kubernetes API

-* [Trireme-CSR](https://github.com/aporeto-inc/trireme-csr): an identity service (basically a CA) that is used to automatically sign certificates and generate asymmetric KeyPairs for each Trireme-Kubernetes instance.
+* [Trireme-CSR](https://github.com/aporeto-inc/trireme-csr) (optional): an identity service (basically a CA) that is used to automatically sign certificates and generate asymmetric KeyPairs for each Trireme-Kubernetes instance.
+Note that this is deployed by default.
+However, you can exchange it to a simple pre-shared key deployment (PSK) if you really wish to do so.

 * [Trireme-Statistics](https://github.com/aporeto-inc/trireme-statistics) (optional): the monitoring and statistics bundle that currently implements the trireme-lib collector interface for InfluxDB.
 Flows and Container events can be displayed in either Grafana, Chronograf or Trireme-Graph - which shows a generated graph specifically for Kubernetes network flows between pods.
 Depending on your use-case, some or all of those frontend tools can be deployed.